JorelAli/CommandAPI/docssrc/src/argumentsuggestions.md

 <div class="example">

-### Example - Teleport to worlds by overriding suggestions
+### Example - Teleport to worlds by replacing suggestions

 Say we're creating a plugin with the ability to teleport to different warps on the server.
-If we were to retrieve a list of warps, we would be able to override the suggestions of a typical `StringArgument` to teleport to that warp.
+If we were to retrieve a list of warps, we would be able to replace the suggestions of a typical `StringArgument` to teleport to that warp.
 Let's create a command with the following syntax:

 ```mccmd
 /warp <warp>